ko-build/ko/README.md

 ### Results

-Employing this convention enables `ko` to have effectively zero configuration and enable very fast development iteration.
+Employing this convention enables `ko` to have effectively zero configuration and enables very fast development iteration.
 For [warm-image](https://github.com/mattmoor/warm-image), `ko` is able to build, containerize, and redeploy a non-trivial Kubernetes controller app in seconds (dominated by two `go build`s).